phpmyadmin/phpmyadmin/doc/config.rst

     Whenever an error is detected in the JavaScript execution, an error report may be sent to the phpMyAdmin team if the user agrees.

     You can set this parameter to ``false`` to never send error reports.
+This directive can only be set in the configuration file; therefore, the person in charge of a multi-user installation can disable the feature for all users.

 .. config:option:: $cfg['SendErrorReports']